 Stunning and simple to make, this Easy Blueberry Cheesecake Trifle is a spectacular edible centerpiece to add to your trifle collection.
 It's made with layers of angel food cake, cheesecake and blueberry pie filling that together are certain to make this layered beauty the showpiece of your dessert table.

-For The Love of Blueberry Cheesecake Trifle
+Easy Blueberry Cheesecake Trifle Recipe

 - Be creative and have fun.
 No two trifles look alike so, make your masterpiece the way you like.

-Other Trifle Recipes to Try
+Other Southern Trifle Recipes to Make

 - Irresistible fresh fruit filled Punch Bowl Fruit Salad Trifle for baby and bridal showers or warm weather soirées.

 Thanks for visiting come back soon!